-Kuwait is located on the northwestern coast of the Arabian Gulf and is about the size of Saxony.
-The country borders Saudi Arabia to the south and Iraq to the north.
-It has about 4.4 million inhabitants, most of whom live in the metropolitan area of the capital Kuwait City.
-About 70 percent of the inhabitants come from abroad.
+Kuwait is located on the northwestern coast of the Arabian Gulf, bordered by Saudi Arabia to the south and Iraq to the north.
+The country is about the size of the German state of Saxony.
+Kuwait has a population of around 4.4 million, with most of the inhabitants living in the metropolitan area of the capital, Kuwait City.
+Approximately 70% of the population consists of expatriates.

 Kuwait is a monarchy with strong parliamentary participation.
-While it is a conservative society, its political system is the most open one in the region with members of parliament able to openly criticize the ruling Sabah family.
-The head of state has been Sheikh Mishal al-Nawaf al-Sabah since the passing of his half brother Nawal in 2024.
-Kuwait is a member of the UN and the Arab League, the Gulf Cooperation Council and other regional and international organizations.
+While the country is conservative, its political system is one of the most open in the region, with members of parliament able to openly criticize the ruling Sabah family.
+The head of state is Sheikh Mishal al-Nawaf al-Sabah, who ascended to the throne after the passing of his half-brother Sheikh Nawaf in 2024.
+Kuwait is a member of the United Nations, the Arab League, the Gulf Cooperation Council (GCC), and other regional and international organizations.

-Because of its oil wealth, Kuwait is financially very strong.
-Kuwait has the sixth largest proven oil reserves in the world, just behind Iraq, and is the ninth largest oil producing country in the world.
-Oil profits account for about half of GDP and 90 percent of government revenues.
-Germany imports mainly (petro)chemical products from Kuwait.
-German exports consist mainly of machinery, motor vehicles and parts, chemical products, machinery and electrical engineering.
-Germany’s foreign trade balance with Kuwait is 1.048 billion euros and Germany is Kuwait’s 6th largest import partner.
-The state has invested in Daimler for nearly 50 years and was honored in 2014 as the company’s most reliable partner.
-Kuwait has also tapped into a large export market in Asia.
+Kuwait is financially very strong, primarily due to its vast oil reserves.
+It has the sixth-largest proven oil reserves in the world, just behind Iraq, and is the ninth-largest oil-producing country globally.
+Oil profits account for about half of Kuwait’s GDP and approximately 90% of government revenues.
+Germany is one of Kuwait’s key trading partners, importing mainly (petro)chemical products, while German exports to Kuwait mainly consist of machinery, motor vehicles and parts, and electrical engineering.
+The bilateral trade balance stands at 1.048 billion euros, making Germany Kuwait’s 6th largest import partner.
+Kuwait has also invested heavily in companies like Daimler, a partnership that has lasted for nearly 50 years, and was honored as the company’s most reliable partner in 2014.

 - Al Ahli Bank of Kuwait (ABK) (EN and AR)